jeinselen/VF-BlenderAutosaveRender/README.md

 - Only the final frame will be atuo saved when rendering sequences, preventing mass dupliation but still allowing for total render time to be saved in the file name (depending on settings)
 - Total render time will continue to increment even when auto file saving is toggled off in the output panel
 - Total render time will _not_ increment when rendering files from the command line, since it depends on being saved within the project file (and rendering from the command line typically doesn't save the project file after rendering finishes)
+- The Blender Python API `image.save_image` has a known bug that [prevents the saving of multilayer EXR files](https://developer.blender.org/T71087), saving only a single layer file instead (I'm not aware of any reasonable workarounds, just waiting for it to be fixed)